Centrum-IntelliPhysics/Time-Marching-Neural-Operator-FE-Coupling/README.md

 # Citation
-If you find this Github repository useful for your work, please condier citing this work:
+If you find this Github repository useful for your work, please consider citing this work:
 <pre><code>@article{WANG2025118319,
 title = {Time-marching neural operator–FE coupling: AI-accelerated physics modeling}, journal = {Computer Methods in Applied Mechanics and Engineering},